 After the reaction is past, the female will again solicit the attention of the tomcat.
 Repetitive breeding will take place.

 When a male is of known fertility and female is not coming up pregnant, the cause can be lack of ovulation by the queen.
 Artificial insemination is not common as it is another area where induced ovulation is needed for success.

 SHY, SUBMISSIVE QUEENS

 Dominant queens cause issues in a cattery.
-If we have a spayed queen that is dominant in a house they will suppress estrus behavior in a submissive queen.
-Experienced breeders can often miss the heat cycle and if they do catch her in heat, queens are reluctant to elicit the male’s attention resulting in few copulations and missed ovulation.
+If we have a spayed queen that is dominant in a house, they will suppress estrus behavior in a submissive queen.
+Experienced breeders can often miss the heat cycle.
+If they do catch her in heat, queens are reluctant to elicit the male’s attention, resulting in few copulations and missed ovulation.

-It has been reported that queens will show a preference to one male but this behavior is unusual.
+It has been reported that queens will show a preference to one male, but this behavior is unusual.
 Most breeding behavior is designed to attract the male breed, and queens will seek the tom by showing him attention when exposed to him.
 Rejection of the male may take inducing ovulation by introducing a sterile swab into the vagina and holding the female so the male can breed.
-This takes a cooperative male and female and I have found holding cats to breed is easier said than done.
+This takes a cooperative male and female.
 Be sure to elicit the help of an experienced breeder to help.

 Once bred, managing the female like a queen is critical for embryo success.
 Implantation will happen at day 15.
-Gestation and management during results in more live kittens at birth.
+Management during gestation results in more live kittens at birth.

 If you need help, call us at 1-800-786-4751.

 Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical